The Yakute people were likely the first to use dogs to pull sleds, so the Yakutian Laika was probably among the first sled dogs.

 As you plan to care for your new dog, keep the breed’s temperament, health concerns, nutritional needs, activity requirements, and grooming needs in mind.

 When choosing food for your dog, look for a high-quality option.
 You may choose to purchase prepared food or make your own food at home.
 Whichever option you choose, consult with your dog’s veterinarian to ensure they’re getting the nutrients they need to stay healthy.
 The right amount of food for your Yakutian Laika can vary based on her weight, age, activity level, health needs, and other factors, so your veterinarian can be a good resource in this respect as well.
+To prevent potentially fatal bloat, make sure your Yakutian Laika doesn’t get too much activity immediately before or after eating.

 If you are bringing home a puppy, it is important to realize that puppies will need to eat smaller meals more frequently throughout the day.
 They have smaller stomachs and can’t handle as much food as a full-grown dog can eat at one time.